margolisj/go-supreme/readme.md

 * Failed - Massive amount of user error, set up almost all of the item incorrectly

 ### 10/4/18
-* Failed - Unsure but I belive the mobile API dropped first, some got to checkout but were denied
+* Failed - Unsure but I believe the mobile API dropped first, some got to checkout but were denied
 * Test queuing properly - worked
 * Run more versions:
   * Find beta testers - Found 4, 2.5 ran